-Today, Savannah's downtown area is one of the largest National Historic Landmark Districts in the United States, and there are plenty of “ghost tours” that will mix the history of the area with some of those spectral stories.
+Today, Savannah's downtown area is one of the largest National Historic Landmark Districts in the United States, and there are plenty of ghost tours that will mix the history of the area with some of those spectral stories.

 But you know what?
 The stories sure seemed creepy enough at the time.

 In all honesty, though, who doesn't like a good ghost story?
-Even though they usually scare the crap out of me, I still get a thrill out of hearing them.

 Some famous Savannah ghost stories include: